-Retail sales post biggest drop in 9 months on weak holiday spending
+Retail sales post biggest drop in 9 months amid weak holiday spending

-Canadian retail sales unexpectedly declined in December, marking the biggest drop in nine months as consumers bought fewer new cars and spent less during the holiday shopping season, data from Statistics Canada showed on Wednesday.
+Canadian retail sales declined unexpectedly in December, marking the biggest drop in nine months as consumers bought fewer new cars and spent less during the holiday shopping season, putting a damper on expectations for economic growth at the year’s end.

-The 0.5 per cent decrease was worse than economists’ expectations for retail sales to be unchanged, while November data was revised slightly higher for a gain of 0.3 per cent from the originally reported 0.2 per cent.
+The 0.5 per cent decrease reported by Statistics Canada on Wednesday was worse than economists’ expectations for sales to be unchanged.
+November data was revised slightly higher for a gain of 0.3 per cent.

+Stripping out the effect of price fluctuations, December’s sales volume was down 1.0 per cent.
+The retail figures bucked the trend of recent data pointing to a strengthening economy in December.

+The decline in volume “puts a dent into what was otherwise looking like a firm performance for December GDP,” said Nick Exarhos, economist at CIBC.
+Nonetheless, fourth-quarter growth should still come in at around 2 per cent, he said, cooling after a strong rebound in the third quarter.

 December’s decline, the biggest since March, was widespread, with nine out of 11 sectors posting lower sales.
 Purchases at motor vehicle and parts dealers were down 0.9 per cent due to less spending at new car dealers, which offset increases elsewhere in the sector, including auto parts stores and used car dealers.